paddyohanlon/colmenacowork/en/index.md

 <h1 class="main-heading">Coworking Space <span class="prado"><span class="en">in</span> The Sierra de Cadiz</span></h1>

-Do you work remotely in Prado del Rey and are interested in coworking?
+Do you work remotely and are interested in coworking?
 {: .large }

 We plan to open **La Colmena Coworking** in Prado del Rey.
-A place to share ideas, develop your business, and have some social interaction we’ve all been so badly missing.
+A shared office in the Sierra de Cadiz.
+A place to share ideas, develop and improve your business ideas, and have some social interaction we’ve all been so badly missing.

 <img
   class="bee-sitting"